xoss-io/e2evc/99_notes.md

 ## PSADT

-All packages in this demo where istalled with PSADT packages.
+All packages in this demo where installed with PowerShell DSC and PSADT packages.

 More info [PowerShell AppDeploymentToolkit](https://psappdeploytoolkit.com/)